terrortylor/ansible_dev_machine_setup/README.md

 * snap_packages - installs a number of packages for Ubuntu
 * terminal - sets up dot files etc
 * npm - installs npm packages
-* atom_packages - installs plackages for atom
+* atom - installs plackages for atom

 ## config.yml
 This files is used to drive the configuration of the various roles.